cg8778/canvas/README.md

 2.)
 Then go to the canvas-support-menu page.
 3.)
 TamperMonkey will detect that you are trying to install this script and open an information panel.
 4.)
 Click “Install” to proceed.
 5.)
-In TamperMonkey for this script, update Settings -> User includes to include the domain name of your Canvas site.
+In TamperMonkey for this script, update "Settings" tab -> "User includes" to include the domain name of your Canvas site.